 Riding a motorcycle can be a thrilling, exhilarating experience.
 Just ask any bike enthusiast, and the person will tell you how amazing it can be to cruise down the open road on a beautiful day.
 Riding also comes with some risks, just like driving a car does.
 However, riders have more exposure to dangers and a greater likelihood of more severe injuries in accidents.
 Helmets can provide protection against head injuries in the event of crashes.
 Many places in the U.S. even require riders to wear them, but some do not.
-Other states have trickier laws, as a motorcycle accident lawyer in Memphis, TN from Wiseman Bray, PLLC can explain.
+Other states have trickier laws, as a motorcycle accident lawyer in Memphis, TN from Patterson Bray, can explain.

 Where All Riders Must Wear Helmets

 In some parts of the country, you must wear a helmet every time you get on the back of a motorcycle.
 If you don’t, a police officer could cite you.
 There are 19 states where it is against the law for anyone to ride a motorcycle without a helmet.
 These are Alabama, California, Georgia, Louisiana, Maryland, Massachusetts, Mississippi, Missouri, Nebraska, Nevada, New Jersey, New York, North Carolina, Oregon, Tennessee, Vermont, Virginia, Washington and West Virginia.
 In addition, this law is in full force for everyone in Washington, D.C.

 Other places are more lenient on this law but still require some riders to have the protection of a helmet.
 In 10 states, anyone under the age of 21 must wear this equipment, or they will violate the law.
 States with this law are the following: Arkansas, Connecticut, Florida, Kentucky, Michigan, Pennsylvania, Rhode Island, South Carolina, Texas and Utah.